CSE237SP25/project-wandilemartinjerome/README.md

 - Add menu options for managing and canceling recurring transactions
 - Validate scheduled dates and ensured transactions execute at runtime triggers

+## Planned User Stories for Next Iteration

+N/A

 ## Implementation Challenges

-1. **Account Limits**: Override account limits method in AdminAccount needs to be implemented in the BankAccount class in order to be effective.
+1. **Menu Tests**: Making sure exact formatting in the Menu class is catched by the Menu tests class.
+2. **Runtime Triggers**: Figuring out how to work with calendar features and threads.

 ## Compilation and Execution Instructions